 - Corrosion-resistant blades and shutters.

-- Single-speed without the external speed control.
+- Opting for variable speed needs external speed control.

 MaxxAir IF14UPS Industrial Exhaust Fan – Heavy Duty Fan